riverlike14/riverlike14.github.io/computer/web-development/react/_posts/2023-01-17-Some-Button-Theory.md

 - Pass all of the props from `<Button />` component to the underlying `<button />` element.
 - Make props in `<Button />` so that user can apply different style.
 - Use TailwindCSS.
-- Use `prop-types` to check errors.
+- Use prop-types to check errors.
+- Use classnames to combine multiple class names.

 ## Installed Libraries